A young Black man smiling in the park.

 About diazepam

-Diazepam improves the effect of a chemical in the brain called gamma-aminobutyric acid (GABA).
+Diazepam works by improving the effect of a chemical in the brain called gamma-aminobutyric acid (GABA).
 GABA is a chemical whose transmission across nerves in the brain is known to produce a ‘calming effect’.
-When diazepam locks on to the GABA receptors in the brain, it changes shape - the GABA binds to it better and the calming effect of GABA is increased.
+When diazepam locks on to the GABA receptors in the brain, it changes shape.
+The GABA binds to it better and the calming effect of GABA is increased.

 Diazepam is a 'controlled drug'